cli/cli/docs/multiple-accounts.md

 error refreshing credentials for williammartin, received credentials for wilmartin_microsoft, did you use the correct account in the browser?
 ```

 When adding or removing scopes for a user, the CLI gets the scopes for the current token and then requests a new token with the requested amended scopes.
 Unfortunately, when we go through the account switcher flow as a different user, we end up getting a token for the wrong user with surprising scopes.
-We don't believe that starting and ending a `refresh` as different users is
+We don't believe that starting and ending a `refresh` as different accounts is
-a user case we wish to support and has the potential for misuse.
+a use case we wish to support and has the potential for misuse.
 As such, we have begun erroring in this case.

 Note that a token has still been minted on the platform but `gh` will refuse to store it.
 We are investigating
-alternative approaches with the platform team to prevent this occurring earlier in the flow.
+alternative approaches with the platform team to put some better guardrails in place earlier in the flow.

 ### Account Switcher on GitHub Enterprise

 When using `auth login` with github.com, if a user has multiple accounts in the browser, they should be presented
-with an interstitial page that allows for proceeding as any of their users.
+with an interstitial page that allows for proceeding as any of their accounts.
 However, for Device Control Flow OAuth
 flows, this feature has not yet made it into GHES.

 For the moment, if you have multiple accounts on GHES that you wish to log in as, you will need to ensure that you